Vadims06/isiswatcher/README.md

   * Traffic Engineering Default Metric

 ## Architecture

-![](./docs/isiswatcher_plus_topolograph_architecture.png)
-#### Listen only mode
+### Connection Modes

+IS-IS Watcher supports two connection modes:

+#### GRE Mode (Traditional)
-The FRR container is isolated in an individual network namespace and the **XDP IS-IS filter** inspects all outgoing IS-IS advertisements.
+The FRR container is isolated in an individual network namespace and establishes an IS-IS adjacency over a GRE tunnel with a network device.
+The **XDP IS-IS filter** inspects all outgoing IS-IS advertisements.
 It checks if FRR instance advertises only locally connected network (assigned on GRE tunnel) and no more.
 If it advertises multiple networks, IS-IS LSP will be dropped.
 It prevents the network from populating by unexpected network prefixes.

+#### BGP-LS Mode (New)
+The watcher connects to a network router via BGP-LS (BGP Link-State) protocol.
+The router must be configured to advertise IS-IS topology information via BGP-LS.
+The watcher uses GoBGP (bgplswatcher) to establish a BGP session and receive BGP-LS updates, which are then processed by the IS-IS watcher component.
+This mode eliminates the need for GRE tunnels and IS-IS adjacencies, making it easier to deploy in environments where GRE tunnels are not feasible.

+![](./docs/isiswatcher_plus_topolograph_architecture.png)

 > [!NOTE]
 > isiswatcher:v1.0 is compatible with [topolograph:v2.38](https://github.com/Vadims06/topolograph/releases/tag/v2.38)